alkoclick/alkoclick.github.io/words/Enchanted Objects.md

 The google search for "Enchanted Objects" is polluted by some internet-of-things project some MIT guy did a few years ago.
 Yet I distinctly remember coming across this concept somewhere else in writing...

+Naming things adds to enchanting them

 ## Open Questions

 How would you enchant an object with "air"?
+* Open holes in it and allow air to pass through them
+* Allow air to shape it

 Is there a limit to how many objects you can enchant?
 Does scarcity affect the strength of the bond?

 Is there a difference between saying this is "my personal" object and saying this object  is "enchanted with me"?
 Does that apply to all personal objects?
+* Not much probably

 How do you disenchant an object?
+* Forgetting it
+* this also means that you can make an enchantment stronger by making its memory stronger, e.g by writing down its story